GoodPBC/react-ssr/README.md

 };
 ```

-If you refresh your page you will see that Webpack has rebundled the file and Nodemon has restarted the server to reflect the changes made to our bundle.
+If you refresh your page you will see that Webpack has re-bundled the file and nodemon has restarted the server to reflect the changes made to our bundle.
 So now we have a pretty dynamic development build and dev process going.

 **Lets Talk About Isomorphic Javascript & Universal Javascript**